joncody/slugroute/README.md

 # 🐌 SlugRoute Setup Guide

+(Note: This only needs to happen on an initial set up, or when changes are made to the datbase)

 SlugRoute is a full-stack application that scrapes UCSC's Schedule of Classes (PISA), stores the data in a SQLite database, and visualizes class locations using the Google Maps API.

 ---